History of the Catholic Church in France: Struggle with the House of Austria

 "When Charles V became King of Spain (1516) and emperor (1519), thus uniting in his person the hereditary possessions of the House of Austria and German as well as the old domains of the House of Burgundy – uniting moreover the Spanish monarchy with Naples, Sicily, Sardinia, the northern part of Africa, and certain lands in America, Francis I inaugurated a struggle between France and the House of Austria.
 After forty-four years of war, from the victory of Marignano to the treaty of Cateau-Cambrésis (1515-59), France relinquished hopes of retaining possession of Italy, but wrested the Bishoprics of Metz, Toul, and Verdun from the empire and had won back possession of Calais.
 The Spaniards were left in possession of Naples and the country around Milan, and their influence predominated throughout the Italian Peninsula.
 But the dream which Charles V had for a brief moment entertained of a worldwide empire had been shattered.

 During this struggle against the House of Austria, France, for motives of political and military exigency, had been obliged to lean towards the Lutherans of Germany, and even on the sultan.
-The foreign policy of France since the time of Francis I had been to seek exclusively the good of the nation and no longer to be guided by the interests of Catholicism at large.
+The foreign policy of France since the time of Francis I had been to seek the good of the nation exclusively and no longer to be guided by the interests of Catholicism at large.
 The France of the Crusades even became the ally of the sultan.
-But, by a strange anomaly, this new political grouping allowed France to continue its protection to the Christians of the East.
-In the Middle Ages it protected them by force of arms; but since the 16th century by treaties called capitulations, the first of which was drawn up in 1535.
+But, by a strange anomaly, this new political grouping allowed France to continue its protection of the Christians of the East.
+In the Middle Ages, it protected them by force of arms, but since the 16th century, by treaties called capitulations, the first of which was drawn up in 1535.
 The spirit of French policy has changed, but it was always on France that the Christian communities of the East rely, and this protectorate continued to exist under the Third Republic, and later with the protectorates of the Middle East."

 Wars of Religion

 Appearance of Lutheranism and Calvinism

 Luther in 1529 by Lucas Cranach.

 "The early part of the 16th century was marked by the growth of Protestantism in France, under the forms of Lutheranism and of Calvinism.
 Lutheranism was the first to make its entry.
 The minds of some in France were already prepared to receive it.
 Six years before Luther's time, the archbishop Lefebvre of Etaples (Faber Stapulensis), a protégé of Louis XII and of Francis I, had preached the necessity of reading the scriptures and of "bringing back religion to its primitive purity".
 A certain number of tradesmen, some of whom, for business reasons, had travelled in Germany, and a few priests, were infatuated with Lutheran ideas.
-Until 1534, Francis I was almost favorable to the Lutherans, and he even proposed to make Melanchthon President of the Collège de France."
+Until 1534, Francis I was almost favourable to the Lutherans, and he even proposed to make Melanchthon President of the Collège de France."